 There’s been a lot of talk recently about the new lows in etiquette we’re reaching with our cell phones.
-While I’m confident no Modern Mrs Darcy readers are going to get dragged away in handcuffs for felony-grade breaches of etiquette, now is still a good time to review how to handle that cell phone with class.
+While I’m confident no MMD readers are going to get dragged away in handcuffs for felony-grade breaches of etiquette, now is a good time to review how to handle that cell phone with class.

 Have Some Self-Discipline

-The gadget is not the enemy–it’s just a tool.
-And an individual can choose whether or not to use that tool in any given moment.
-We need to know what our priorities are, and have the self-discipline to choose the most important thing in any given moment.
+The gadget is not the enemy: it’s just a tool, and you can choose whether or not to use it in any given moment.

 Have Some Respect

-It’s just a phone–but we send powerful messages with the way we use it.
-Our actions speak to our priorities.
-So when you text during family dinner, what you’re saying is, what’s on this phone is more important to me right now than you guys.
+It’s just a phone—but we send powerful messages with the way we use it.
+Our actions speak to our priorities, which is why your mom raises her eyebrow when you text during family dinner.

 Have Some Empathy

 Are you the one listening to that loud woman on her cell phone in the coffee shop?
-Don’t assume she’s clueless and rude.
-You’ve probably taken a call at an inopportune time–and you probably had a good reason.
+Don’t automatically assume she’s clueless and rude.
+You’ve probably also taken a call at an inopportune time, and you probably had a good reason.
 Maybe she does, too.
-She may have left a sick baby at home, or her 41-weeks-pregnant sister could be on the line.

-I don’t like the trend of leaving phones on the table at gatherings so we’ll be able to see the caller ID, texts and emails.
+I don’t love it when a friend leaves her phone out over coffee so she can see her new texts and emails.
 It makes me feel like the back-burner girl.
-But if my friend leaves her phone out so she doesn’t miss the doctor’s call with test results–that’s okay with me.
+But if my friend leaves her phone out so she doesn’t miss the doctor calling with test results, that’s fine by me.

 Have Some Grace

-We don’t know what’s going on in other people’s lives.
-Don’t make rash judgments about others because they’re using their phones when you think they shouldn’t be.
-Yes, that dad is taking a call during his child’s ball game, but don’t assume he’s a workaholic jerk–if he wasn’t reachable by phone, he may not have been able to get out of the office to be there at all.
-Have some grace.
+Try not to jump to conclusions about people who are on their phones when you think they shouldn’t be.
+Yes, that dad is taking a call during his child’s ball game, but don’t assume he’s a workaholic jerk.
+If he wasn’t reachable by phone, he may not have been able to get out of the office to be there at all.

 Have Some Perspective